POLISHING JEWELLERY AND METAL PARTS IN A ROTARY TUMBLER

 5. When the pieces are finished tumbling, take the pieces out and thoroughly wash with hot water to remove any residue, then pat dry with a towel.

-6. If you are using the tumbler again for another load to be polished, you can use the same soap and water as long s the water is not black.
+6. If you are using the tumbler again for another load to be polished, you can use the same soap and water as long as the water is not black.
 Just add a small amount of soap to the water.
-After tumbling, when the barrel is opened, the water should be quite “sudsy” If there are no suds, then you need mores soap added otherwise the dark water will darken the finish so that it will have a blotchy or dull finish.
-If the water in the tumbler is turning black, then rinse out the shot and tumbler and put in fresh water and soap,
+After tumbling, when the barrel is opened, the water should be quite “sudsy”.
+If there are no suds, then you need more soap added, otherwise the dark water will darken the finish so that it will have a blotchy or dull finish.
+If the water in the tumbler is turning black, then rinse out the shot and tumbler and put in fresh water and soap.

 7. To store the steel shot, just drain off the water and store in an open container.

-If you are interested in purchasing a tumber click here
+If you are interested in purchasing a tumbler click here